WICG/display-locking/explainers/hidden-content-explainer.md

 2. The `beforematch` event allows developers to display `hidden-matchable` content to the user in response to searches which scroll the page to some target text.
-The event is fired at render timing on the nearest ancestor block-level element for these cases:
+The event is fired on the nearest `content-visibility: hidden-matchable` ancestor at render timing for these cases:
     * There is a new find-in-page
       [active match](https://html.spec.whatwg.org/multipage/interaction.html#fip-matches)
       which is located inside an element with `content-visibility: